rodrigoalvesvieira/old-blog/_posts/2011-12-20-generating-xls-files-in-rails.md

 ---
 layout: post
-title: Generating XLS files in Rails
+title: Generating XLS Files in Rails
 ---

 <span class="drops">O</span>ften we want to export data from our Rails apps in the form of external (and downloadable) documents.
 If XLS (Microsoft Excel) is the format you need, a gem called [to_xls] lets you do that without too much effort.
 Let's get started!